Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Compactness

-We first review some classical theoretical results of compactness of normed spaces to be used to establish the compactness of RKBSs.
+We first review some classical results of the compactness of normed spaces for the purpose of establishing the compactness of RKBSs.
 A set $\Eset$ of a normed space $\Banach_1$ is called relatively compact if the closure of $\Eset$ is compact in the completion of $\Banach_1$.
 A linear operator $T$ from a normed space $\Banach_1$ into another normed space $\Banach_2$ is compact if $T(\Eset)$ is a relatively compact set of $\Banach_2$ whenever $\Eset$ is a bounded set of $\Banach_1$ (see \cite[Definition~3.4.1]{Megginson1998}).